TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

-A. Each translated document must bear the affidavit of the translator sworn to before a notary public certifying that he or she is competent in both the language of the document and the English language and that the translation is a true and complete translation of the foreign language original.
+A. Each translated document must bear the affidavit of the certified translator attesting to it being a true and complete translation of the original document:

 B. The affidavit must also contain the translator's contact information, including name, address and phone number of the organization that granted the translator certification:

 A. Qualifications for temporary license:

 (2) The applicant for temporary license must not have previously sat for the national certification examination for therapeutic massage and bodywork (NCETMB), the national certification examination for therapeutic massage (NCETM) or the massage board licensing examination (MBLEx);

-(4) Upon submitting the application for licensure, the applicant for a temporary license must submit a temporary license fee, as set forth in Subsection D of 126.96.36.199 NMAC.
+(4) Upon submitting the application for licensure, the applicant for a temporary license must submit a temporary license fee, as set forth in Subsection D of 22.214.171.124 NMAC;

 (5) The board may deny issuance of a temporary license for the same reasons a permanent license may be denied.

 (1) The applicant for temporary license may not begin work until the temporary license has been issued by the board, has been received by the licensee, and has been publicly posted in principal place of practice;

 (2) The temporary licensee may not advertise in the yellow pages or other similar advertising book;

 (3) The temporary licensee must keep the board informed at all times of any change in address and contact phone number(s);